 Your health is 100% your own responsibility, as are the risks you take (socializing, traveling, exposing yourself to different environments, and riding.)

 We encourage all to pre-register, this will greatly minimize contact and help management with a head count.
 Our registration process can be virtually contactless if you do pre-register.
 Daily ride cards (Duck Cards) can be submitted in person or digitally (take a picture of your ride card and text it to us) and payment can be performed via PayPal, for those who prefer a zero-contact experience.
-To reduce risk, there will be no: in-person registration, vet cards, meals, ride meetings, or awards ceremonies.
-These “normals” have all been replaced with equally good alternatives.
+To reduce risk, we have made some changes that will minimize gatherings and contact, you’ll see, just pick up your rider packet when you arrive and READ WHAT’S INSIDE.

 New to endurance riding?